Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Detail of Experimental Setting

 \subsection{Neuro Cross Exchange}

 The Neuro Cross Exchange (NCE) \cite{nce} is a supervised-learning-based improvement solver and a neural meta-heuristic technique that addresses vehicle routing problems (VRPs) by strategically swapping sub-tours among the vehicles to enhance solutions.
+We train a cost-decrement prediction model ($f_\theta(\cdot)$) using a number of cities ($N_c$) sampled from a uniform distribution $U(50, 100)$.
+The number of depots ($N_d$) is set to 1, and the number of vehicles ($N_v$) is 2.
+The 2D coordinates of the cities are sampled from $U(0, 1)$.
+With $N_v = 2$, we generate two tours using the greedy assignment heuristic.
+From these two tours ($\tau_1$, $\tau_2$), we compute the best true cost-decrements for all feasible combinations to create the training dataset.
+Overall, we generated 47,856,986 training samples from 50,000 instances.
+The model $f_\theta(\cdot)$ is parameterized using a Graph Neural Network (GNN) with five layers of the attentive embedding layer.
+Additionally, we employ four-layered Multi-Layer Perceptrons (MLPs) to parameterize $\phi_e$, $\phi_w$, $\phi_n$, and $\phi_c$, with hidden dimensions of 64 and the Mish activation function.

-To ensure consistency and comparability, we obtained the source code directly from the author by email and utilized a pre-trained model with the same parameters as described in \cite{nce}.
-And we restrict the time because the improvement method will get the optimal solution when it has enough time.
+We obtained the source code directly from the author by email.
+And we restrict the time because the improvement method will get the optimal solution when it has enough time. \Cref{tab:ncetime} describes the time limits we set for each problem size.